infinum/rails-handbook/Design Patterns/Decorators.md

 [SimpleDelegator](http://ruby-doc.org/stdlib-2.2.3/libdoc/delegate/rdoc/SimpleDelegator.html)
 is a Ruby class that provides a means to easily delegate all method calls to an object passed to the constructor.
-A simple implementation of a decorator using SimpleDelegator looks something like this:
+Simple implementation of a decorator using SimpleDelegator looks something like this:

 ``` ruby